Building a Buy-to-Let Portfolio

 • Market diversification – by having properties in different geographical locations and aimed at different demographics a landlord can mitigate the risk from rental market changes

-• Return on investment – investing in property offers great potential for capital growth meaning landlords can make a substantial profit if and when they choose to sell the property.
+• Capital growth – investing in property offers great potential for capital growth meaning landlords can make a substantial profit if, and when they choose to sell the property, landlords may need to consider capital gains tax.

 Considerations when building a buy-to-let portfolio?